The majority of CTA rides are on-time and uneventful, but sometimes service can be disrupted. Here’s what we do about it.

 Together, our vehicles, on an average weekday, travel the distance of almost a full trip to the moon and back! 🚇🚀🌕

 Suffice it to say, we run a lot of service.
-And those trips are on-time and uneventful—but with a system this large, complex and busy, problems can occur and a delay at just the wrong time can affect the commute of thousands of people at once.
+Most of those trips are on-time and uneventful—but with a system this large, complex and busy, problems can occur and a delay at just the wrong time can affect the commute of thousands of people at once.

 Many things can cause a delay to transit service, and it's often due to something entirely out of CTA's control, such as roadway congestion and situations that require help from emergency responders (like a person becoming ill and unable to be helped off a train).
 Though CTA vehicles are well-maintained by experienced staff, mechanical issues can still occur, just as with any vehicle that travels hundreds of miles every day.